 Recommended for you:

-Guest contributor: Olympic Stairlifts, an Irish company providing stairlifts, were the first company to be awarded Stannah’s Certificate of Excellence, assuring customers of the high standard of safety management and training they have provided over the last 30 years.
+Guest contributor: Olympic Stairlifts, an Irish company providing stairlifts, was the first company to be awarded Stannah’s Certificate of Excellence, assuring customers of the high standard of safety management and training they have provided over the last 30 years.